Smertig/banana/master/_sources/api/tg/methods/get_chat_member.rst.txt

    ``callback`` is any callable object accepting ``expected<chat_member_t>``.

    Use this method to get information about a member of a chat.
+The method is only guaranteed to work for other users if the bot is an administrator in the chat.
 Returns a ChatMember object on success.

 .. cpp:struct:: get_chat_member_args_t